 Benefits of Yoga

-Here’s a pretty heavily abridged summary of some significant aspects of Yoga’s benefits!
+Here’s a brief summary of some significant aspects of Yoga’s benefits:

 Yoga helps to correct musculo-skeletal imbalances by strengthening and tonifying core muscles within the body which have often become redundant, and then in turn enabling overworked peripheral muscles to relax and let go.
 Result = alleviation of tension and physical stress.